SKDondapati/Rainbow/README.md

 # Rainbow
-This is a poem about Raindbows
+This is a poem about Rainbows
 Red
 Orange
+Yellow
 Blue
 Indigo
 Violet